Finding The Best Credit Card Knife For You

 “These weapons have no other function that we can think of other than a dangerous purpose”.

 That means you must be extra careful where you carry such a knife or multi-tool.
-It could become confiscated, or you could be charged with carrying a prohibited weapon.

-Luckily, purchasing, owning, and carrying a credit card knife is legal in America.
-However, it’s still a prohibited item, according to the TSA.
+Luckily, purchasing, owning, and carrying such a knife is legal in America.

 So, even if you’re flight is domestic, you likely won’t get through airport security with it.

-Thankfully, you won’t get charged for owning something illegal.
 But they will confiscate the item if they see it in your wallet, bag, or pants pocket.

 One TSA officer explained that finding these concealed plastic knives is not a hard thing to do: